learn-co-curriculum/react-hooks-jsx/README.md

   me on a plate."

 In general (and to the relief of restaurant staff everywhere), we prefer the declarative approach when speaking unless we are specifically instructing someone else.

-Most of the JavaScript we've written is considered **imperative** because our code is made of explicit steps.
-In plain JavaScript, to render a `div` element on the page we might end up writing something like:
+Creating DOM elements using "vanilla" JavaScript is considered **imperative** because we write code for each step explicitly.
+In plain JavaScript, to render a `div` element on the page, we might end up writing something like:

 ```js
 const div = document.createElement("div");